 Low carbohydrate diets: Such as the South Beach diet – these are popular because they don’t have the high fat content of the Atkins and are so better for general health.
 The biggest drawback is that they are designed for a sedentary population not athletes and as such lack the ingredients and calories for athletic endeavour.

 Ketogenic diets: Very similar to the Atkins diet, these are very low carbohydrate diets designed to induce a state called ketosis.
 Ketosis means that the body is using ketones instead of glucose for fuel.
 Ketosis happens in starvation as a means to survive.
 Ketones are sub premium fuel and result in sub premium performance.
 The body can run on ketones, and weight loss can be impressive using this method.
 However, glucose is essential and when the body has no stores and insufficient consumption to meet demands it will break down muscle tissue to provide it.
 It will also slow metabolic rate in order to protect itself.
 The ketogenic diet is not conducive to optimum performance or recovery.

 Macro-biotic style diets: These are dietary restrictions and are very unlikely to give the nutrient profile that an athlete requires.
 These too tend to be very low in calories – restricting intake below the level an athlete requires to perform at their best or even close to it.

 Note on vegetarian and vegan diets: Athletes can follow these diets and perform very well; indeed some top athletes do.
 Vegans face the biggest challenge because protein, iron and vitamin B12 are readily available from meat sources, and calcium is readily available in diary products.
-A vegan athlete may find supplementing with calcium, iron and B12 beneficial.
+A vegan athlete may find supplementing with calcium, iron, B12 and creatine beneficial.
 To ensure adequate protein consumption the vegan athlete has to get a good variety of foods in their diet; notably beans and pulses so that a complete spectrum of essential amino acids are available.

 Planning Fat Loss